 Now we go ahead and solve.

 Way 1: Eliminate denominators.
-Multiply both sides of the equation by (x + 1) and multiply both sides of the equation by (x + 2) to find
+Multiply both sides of the equation by (x + 1) and (x + 2) to find:

 Way 2: Put the fractions over a common denominator.
 We multiply the left-hand side of the original equation by and the right-hand side of the original equation by .
-This gives us the equivalent equation
+This gives us an equivalent equation:

-Since the denominators are the same, we compare numerators, which means we need to solve the equation
+Since the denominators are the same, we compare numerators, which means we need to solve this equation:

 3x(x – 2) = x(x + 1)